 The Dead Rabbit

 Named after an Irish gang that ran rampant in lower Manhattan, the Dead Rabbit was opened in 2013.
-The founders, Sean Muldoon and Jack McGarry hail from Belfast, Ireland and had a simple goal.
-They wanted to create one of the best upscale cocktail bars in NYC with the atmosphere of an Irish Pub.
-And they delivered.
+Founder Jack McGarry hails from Belfast, Ireland and had a simple goal.
+He wanted to create one of the best upscale cocktail bars in NYC with the atmosphere of an Irish Pub.
+And he delivered.

 The phenomenal cocktails being crafted at this New York City bar have earned it several awards, most notably #1 bar in the world in 2016.
 But it’s the hot toddy that steals the show for me.